UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 The table on the left in {numref}`fig:img-pivot-longer-with-table` represents the data in the "wide" (messy) format.
-From a data analysis perspective, this format is not ideal because the values of the variable *region* (Toronto, Montréal, Vancouver, Calgary and Edmonton) are stored as column names.
+From a data analysis perspective, this format is not ideal because the values of the variable *region* (Toronto, Montréal, Vancouver, Calgary, and Edmonton) are stored as column names.
 Thus they are not easily accessible to the data analysis functions we will apply to our data set.
 Additionally, the *mother tongue* variable values are